Asunción Paraguay Temple

 The Asunción Paraguay Temple was the first temple built in Paraguay.

-The Asunción Paraguay Temple was built on the site of the first Latter-day Saint meetinghouse built in Paraguay in 1964.
-The building was demolished to make room for the temple and a new meetinghouse, which incorporated a residential mansion that had been acquired by the Church to increase the size of the property.
+The Asunción Paraguay Temple was built on the site of the first meetinghouse of The Church of Jesus Christ of Latter-day Saints built in Paraguay.
+The building, constructed in 1964, was demolished to make room for the temple and a new meetinghouse, which incorporated a residential mansion that had been acquired by the Church to increase the size of the property.

 Elder Jay E. Jensen, who presided over the groundbreaking ceremony for the Asunción Paraguay Temple, said he felt impressed during the site dedicatory prayer to designate the block for the temple grounds, even though all of the land had not yet been purchased.
 He said that the hand of Lord opened the path to buy the land needed to complete the temple grounds.